lilianagamezm/Clean-Dataset-Using-String-Manipulation/README.md

 •	Verify the clean process

-Real-world cases include data cleaning for natural language processing and dataset analysis.
+Real-world scenarios include data cleaning for natural language processing and dataset analysis, detecting spaces that are not easy to recognize.

 The results are accessible in several ways: using a Jupyter notebook built-in to print the outputs and export a spreadsheet that is open in Microsoft Excel, SQL, and MySQL databases.